Paukenbitte/Grid-Hackers-Huawei-Nuremberg-Tech-Arena-2025/README.md

-#  HW TechArena 2025 - BESS Optimization (Team Grid Hacker)
+#  HW TechArena 2025 - BESS Optimization (Team Grid Hackerss)

 ##  Introduction
 This project applies **Pyomo mathematical modeling** and the **Gurobi optimizer** to simulate the optimal scheduling of **Battery Energy Storage Systems (BESS)** based on 2024 market data (Day-ahead, FCR, and aFRR).